aneitenb/pipex/README.md

 # Pipex

-I learned how to recreate pipe functionality by managing separate processes and controlling how data flows between programs.
+I learned how to recreate pipe functionality by managing child processes and controlling how data flows between programs.

 ## Description